Pamphilemkp/Leaderboard-project/README.md

 # LeaderBoard

 > Description the project.
-This project allows a user to add the name and the score of a game and  the data entered will be preserved forever in the API and will be accessible when he needs using the device of his choice via internet!
+This project allows a user to add the name and the score of a game and the data entered will be preserved forever in the API and will be accessible when he needs using the device of his choice via the internet!

 ## Built With